Master of Laws

 One year full-time.
 Up to five years part-time.

 To study a Master of Laws at ANU, you’ll need one of the following qualifications: Bachelor of Laws, Bachelor of Laws (Honours), Juris Doctor, Graduate Certificate of Law, or a Bachelor Degree in a cognate discipline with a minimum GPA of 5.0.
-Alternatively, you can apply with any of the qualifications listed above, and a minimum GPA of 4.0, plus two years’ relevant professional experience.
+Alternatively, you can apply with any of the qualifications listed above, and a minimum GPA of 4.0, plus three years’ relevant professional experience.

 How to apply

-Visit the following webpages for more information:
+Visit the following web pages for more information:

 Advance your career with a Master of Laws (LLM) from one of the world’s leading law schools.